 It also keeps sounds created inside the room from escaping and driving your neighbors crazy or from being picked up in the vocal booth in the studio room next door.

 We’ve already covered the topic of how to use acoustic treatment at length.
 If that’s what you’re looking for, there you go!
 But stick around and apply some of the following tips while you’re at it, because you can’t hit the studio quality level with only one or the other.
+You’ll need both.